 Also maintain current CPA license with the State Board of Accountancy

 INFORM: Information comes at all directions.
-I like to see where we can improve disseminating information that impacts us from changes in accounting pronouncements to State or regulatory offices mandates.
+I like to see where we can improve on disseminating information and provide a voice for public agency finance professionals throughout the State and to our peers.

-EDUCATE: CSMFO does a tremendous job offering courses throughout the year and at the Annual Conference.
-I like to continue to develop relationships to deploy more advanced training and cross-promote with other organizations that will help us meet the challenges today and into the future.
+EDUCATE: CSMFO does a tremendous job offering a variety of courses throughout the year through live training and webinars and at the Annual Conference.
+I like to continue to develop relationships to deploy more advanced training opportunities, cross-promote with other organizations, and locate suitable partners that will help us meet the challenges today and into the future.

-CONNECT: Networking is so important and we have the Chapter Meetings and Annual Conference that provide us these opportunities.
+CONNECT: Networking is so important for us finance professionals and we have the Chapter Meetings and Annual Conference that provide us these opportunities.
 I like us to foster these settings so each member can connect with others to learn and grow professionally.